Fore River Shipyard

-The yard would also construct a number of American flagged passenger liners, which included Matson Line's SS Mariposa, SS Monterey, SS Lurline, along with American Export Lines SS Independence and SS Constitution.
+The yard also built passenger liners, including Matson Line's SS Mariposa, SS Monterey, and SS Lurline and American Export Lines' SS Independence and SS Constitution.

-According to one theory, the yard was the origin of the "Kilroy was here" pop culture reference, and was home to the second-largest shipbuilding crane in the world.
-During the period in which it was operable, the yard had two sub-yards: the first was the Victory Destroyer Plant in Quincy during World War I, and the second was the Bethlehem Hingham Shipyard in Hingham during World War II.
-In addition, the yard owned Bethlehem Atlantic Works, a drydock facility which was located in East Boston.
+It was home to the second-largest shipbuilding crane in the world.
+It had two sub-yards: the Victory Destroyer Plant in Quincy during World War I and the Bethlehem Hingham Shipyard in Hingham during World War II.
+The yard also owned Bethlehem Atlantic Works, a drydock in East Boston.

+One theory holds that the yard was the origin of the "Kilroy was here" graffito.

 History

 Origins

-The shipyard traces its beginnings back to 1882, when Thomas A. Watson purchased a farm alongside the Fore River in East Braintree, Massachusetts.
-In 1884, Watson attempted to farm the land, but soon realizing that it was a failure, decided to work on a steam engine after he was approached by a local businessman.
-Work on the engine began in 1884, and continued into 1885, when it was deemed a financial failure.
-At this point, Watson decided to work with his business partner Frank O. Wellington on ship building, creating the Fore River Engine Company.
+The shipyard traces its beginnings to 1882, when Thomas A. Watson purchased a farm alongside the Fore River in East Braintree, Massachusetts.
+In 1884, Watson unsuccessfully attempted to farm the land, but switched his focus to developing a steam engine after he was approached by a local businessman.
+He gave up that effort the following year, and decided to work with business partner Frank O. Wellington on shipbuilding.